Skip to Main Content

 A Galata Address Built Around a Different Kind of History

-Beyoğlu's hotel market has fractured in interesting ways over the past decade.
-At one end, large international brands occupy Beşiktaş and the Bosphorus waterfront — properties like the Ajia and the Address Istanbul compete on scale, spa infrastructure, and panoramic water views.
+Ecole St. Pierre Hotel is a 5-star hotel in Istanbul’s Galata district, with one Michelin Key and 15 rooms.
+At one end, large international brands occupy Beşiktaş and the Bosphorus waterfront, properties like the Ajia and the Address Istanbul compete on scale, spa infrastructure, and panoramic water views.
 At the other end, a smaller cohort of independently operated properties has staked its value proposition on converted architecture and neighbourhood specificity.
 Ecole St. Pierre Hotel belongs firmly to the second category, and its address on Galata Kulesi Sokak positions it in one of the city's most historically layered districts.

 What Galata Actually Feels Like as a Base